 You don’t want to burn bridges with your coach, so don’t insinuate that they’re not useful to you.
-Instead, keep things positive and ask your point of contact who besides them should be involved in the conversations.
+Instead, keep things positive and ask that point of contact who (besides them) should be involved in the conversations.
 They’ll point you to the people who can actually ink a deal.

 It's the salesperson's responsibility to educate the buyer on their solution's value.
 If your prospect is struggling to understand why they need your product and how it will help them achieve their goals, reframe your value proposition, show them customer case studies, send them testimonials from your happiest clients, and so on.

 But if you've repeatedly attempted and failed to convince them of your offering's ROI, it's time to call it quits.
-Some buyers will never grasp the message -- and you'll simply waste your breath if you keep trying.
+Some buyers will never grasp the message — and you'll simply waste your breath if you keep trying.

 If your product won’t help the prospect, you’re obligated to walk away.
-At the end of the day, your mission shouldn’t be closing: It should be delivering the best solution to your customers.
+At the end of the day, your mission shouldn’t be closing — it should be delivering the best solution to your customers.

 Imagine you sell online reputation management services to restaurants.
 Because your product isn’t really cost-effective for smaller organizations, you target dining establishments with 20 or more locations.
-You get an inbound lead for a restaurant with only two locations; after following up, you realize this business will get minimal ROI from your services -- if any.
+You get an inbound lead for a restaurant with only two locations; after following up, you realize this business will get minimal ROI from your services — if any.

 Rather than pushing forward with the sale, you should say, "From what I’ve learned about your restaurant and goals, I don’t believe our product is the best solution.
 I recommend [alternate product #1] or [alternate product #2] instead, because [reasons A and B]."

-Removing a prospect from your pipeline never feels good, even when you know it’s the best thing to do.
+Removing a prospect from your pipeline never feels good — even when you know it’s the best thing to do.
 But there’s a major upside.
 When you walk away from the prospects who aren’t right for your business, you’ll be able to focus on the prospects who are.